jopdorp/nand2tetris-verilog/README.md

 $ pacman -S mingw-w64-x86_64-verilator
 ```
 #### A note about editors
-There is an editor in the ModelSim graphical interface, but it's not the best.
-A good editor is vital for comfort during development.
--   I recommend using VSCode from microsift, which has as nice system verilog plugin which it will suggest to isntall when you open a .sv file.
+There is an editor in Quartus, but I recommend using VSCode from microsoft, which has as nice system verilog plugin which it will suggest to install when you open a .sv file.

 If you don't want a big program like that, there are other options:
 -   Emacs https://www.gnu.org/software/emacs/download.html